sherryxiao1988/cosmos-sdk/docs/sdk/sdk-by-examples/nameservice/README.md

 The goal of the application is to let anyone buy names and set a value this name resolves to.
 The value is set by the owner, and the owner is the current highest bidder for a given name.

-First, let us try to  understand how these simple requirements translate in terms of application design.
+Let us try to  understand how these simple requirements translate in terms of application design.
 Be sure to read the [prerequisite material](../intro#prerequisite-reading) if you haven't already.

+A decentralised application is just a replicated deterministic state-machine.
+As a developer, you just have to define the state-machine (i.e. a state and messages that trigger state-transititons), and *Tendermint* will replicate it for you.

+The Cosmos-SDK is there to help you build this state-machine.
+The SDK is a modular framework, meaning applications are built by aggregating a collection of interoperable modules.
+Each module represents its own little message processor, and the SDK is responsible for routing each message in its respective module.

+Let us list the modules we need for our nameservice application:
+- `auth`: This module is needed to handle accounts and fees.
+- `bank`: This module enables us to have tokens in our application.
+- `nameservice`: This module does not exist yet!
+It will handle the logic for our nameservice.
+It's the main piece of software we have to work on to build our application.

+Now, let us look at the two main parts of our application, the state and the message types.

 ### State

-If you have read our introduction material, you should know that a decentralised application is just a replicated deterministic state-machine.
-As a developer, you just have to define the state-machine (i.e. a state and messages that trigger state-transititons), and *Tendermint* will replicate it for you.
+The state represents your application at a given moment.
+It tells how much token each account possesses, what are the owners and price of each name, and to what value each name resolves to.

+The state of tokens and accounts is defined by the `auth` and `bank` modules, which means we don't have to concern ourselves with it for now.
+What we need to do is define the part of the state that relates specifically to our nameservice module.

+In the SDK, everything is stored in one store called the `multistore`.
+Any number of KVStores can be created in this multistore.
+For our application, we need to store:

+- A mapping of `name` to `value`.
+We will create a `nameStore` in the `multistore` for it.
+- A mapping of `name` to `owner`.
+We will create a `ownerStore` in the `multistore` for it.
+- A mapping of `name` to `price`.
+We will create a `priceStore` in the `multistore` for it.

+### Messages